conanttld/webrtc_video_stream/README.md

    - Implements reconnection logic with exponential backoff
    - Handles message serialization and transmission

+6. **Video Visualization Service (`videoVisualizationService.js`)**
+   - Centralizes and unifies the state and control of video and canvas visualization
+   - Manages video stream attachment and display properties
+   - Handles switching between raw video and processed canvas modes
+   - Ensures proper display of video streams received through WebRTC
+   - Provides a consistent interface for other services to interact with visual elements

 This service-oriented architecture improves:
 - **Maintainability**: Each service has a clearly defined responsibility
 - **Testability**: Services can be tested in isolation